nchristensen/pySEMTools/doc/index.rst

 -----------------------

-We beleive that the easiest way to get started with PyNekTools is to use the examples provided in the repository supported by the documentation.
+We beleive that the easiest way to get started with PySEMTools is to use the examples provided in the repository supported by the documentation.

 Most examples are in jupyter notebooks, however those that can not generaly be run in series are in python scripts.